 CoHousing can be a better way to live for many people.

 CoHousing: living in self-governing, responsible, groups with a combination of private and shared spaces and facilities.
 This is often associated with shared ownership of a village of homes.
-Rental CoHousing is a similar social organization among residents, but a landlord owns the facilities.
+Rental CoHousing is a similar social organization among residents, but in a suitable rental property so that cost of entry is much lower while the benefits are just as great.

-If CoHousing is a natural and happy way to live, then Rental CoHousing provides access to an improved life for renters also, without the high commitment and, for many, the unachieveable threshold costs required of owning members.
-Since shared costs are lower costs, and since shared living is better quality of life, since community-supported lives are longer, since social isolation predicts early death, since community improves safety, since supporting community can help in innumerable ways, a goodly fraction of people will do better in a cohousing situation than in isolated rentals.
+If CoHousing is a natural and happy way to live, then Rental CoHousing provides access to an improved life for tenants also, without the high commitment and, for many, the unachieveable threshold costs required of ownership.
+If you have to buy a house just to join a community, few will.
+But since shared costs are lower costs, and since shared living is better quality of life, since community-supported lives are longer, since social isolation predicts early death, since community improves safety, since supporting community can help in innumerable ways, a great fraction of people will live better in a cohousing situation than in isolated rentals.

-Rental CoHousing also provides benefits to rental property owners, including reduced turnover, marketing, management, maintenance and repair costs.
-The landlord benefits of Triple Net leasing are conceiveable in a rental cohousing context.
+Rental CoHousing also benefits rental property owners by reducing turnover, marketing, management, maintenance and repair costs.
+The landlord benefits of Triple Net leasing are often achieveable in Rental Co-Housing.
 Resident responsibility and pride-of-participation is likely greater resulting in more attractive units that are easier to fill at market rates.
-Employment on the part of community-supported workers is likely higher than by isolated individuals, so that financial problems including defaults, evictions, late and unpaid rents are all less likely.
-Density can be proportionally higher in rental cohousing where private facilities need not include separate duplication of shared facilities, enabling more units and lower cost per unit, thus higher return on investment.
+A community of tenants can provide mutual support including helping each other: normally, with finding replacements when one wants to leave; and frequently, with job networking to avoid or minimize unemployment and financial problems including defaults, evictions, late and unpaid rents.
+Rental Co-Housing enables proportionally higher density; avoids duplication of shared facilities, enables more units and lower cost per unit, thus higher return on investment.
+The returns can be significant.
 It can be a win/win for owners and residents both.

 This site is intended to be a virtual space for advocacy, shared learning, networking for tenant/resident groups and owner/investor groups, mutual support, and useful information for renters and landlords interested in the cohousing subtype of multifamily residential property.